syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

   * None
   * Sum

-The default value of [`AggregateFunctions`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.CategoryAxis~AggregateFunctionsProperty.html) is None, and it is shown in the below code snippet,
+The default value of [`AggregateFunctions`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.CategoryAxis~AggregateFunctionsProperty.html) is None, and it is shown in the following code example.

 {% tabs %}